Generating Moving 3D Soundscapes with Latent Diffusion Models: Methodology

 \subsection{Conditioning}

 We propose two models which differ only in the extent of their conditioning.
 The descriptive model is conditioned on a text prompt embedding while the parametric model is conditioned on the same text embedding as well as a positional embedding which represents the azimuth and elevation of the sound at any time.
-We encode the text prompt using the pre-trained T5 encoder \cite{10.5555/3455716.3455856}.
-As shown in an ablation study in \cite{2024arXiv241010676S}, the spatial retrieval performance of the T5 encoder exceeds that of the CLAP \cite{10095969} text encoder.
+We encode the text prompt using the pre-trained T5 encoder~\cite{10.5555/3455716.3455856}.
+As shown in an ablation study in Sun~\etal\cite{2024arXiv241010676S}, the spatial retrieval performance of the T5 encoder exceeds that of the CLAP \cite{10095969} text encoder as T5 is better at capturing spatial keywords in the prompt which are crucial for guiding the model in generating precisely defined spatial audio.
 To enhance the precision in the parametric model, we introduce an additional conditioner based on a state matrix that captures the position of the sound source with respect to time.
-We modify the position encoder from \cite{2024arXiv241010676S} which provides guidance for azimuth based on the initial position, final position, and speed of the sound source.
+We modify the position encoder from Sun~\etal\cite{2024arXiv241010676S} which provides guidance for azimuth based on the initial position, final position, and speed of the sound source.
 Modifications are made to support the FOA domain.
 Namely, we expand the range of azimuth to span a full 360$^\circ$ and account for both clockwise and counter-clockwise movement.
 We also accept additional parameters to encode the initial and final elevation.
-To build the state matrix, we first use \eqref{eq3} to describe the position of the sound, $\mu(t)$, given a current time, $t$, and duration, $T$.
-We build a zeros matrix of shape $(l,T)$ where $l$ is the number of bins representing unique positions and assign a value of 1 to represent the current position of the sound according to \eqref{eq4}.
+To build the state matrix, we first use Equation~\eqref{eq3} to describe the position of the sound, $\mu(t)$, given a current time, $t$, and duration, $T$.
+We build a zeros matrix of shape $(l,T)$ where $l$ is the number of bins representing unique positions and assign a value of 1 to represent the current position of the sound according to Equation~\eqref{eq4}.
 The guidance matrix is generated for both azimuth and elevation and these two matrices are concatenated.
 The resulting matrix is fused with the embedding of the text prompt using a cross-attention module with 4 layers and 4 heads.
 Our model also contains two additional cross-attention conditioners to include the temporal conditions, specifically start time and total time.